anevjes/AzureSearch.SharePointOnline/README.md

 - Modeling of relational Data
 - Multi Language indexes

-### Cognitive Search
+### Azure Cognitive Search
-Cognitive search is an AI feature in Azure Search, used to extract text from images, blobs, and other unstructured data sources - enriching the content to make it more searchable in an Azure Search index.
+Cognitive search is an AI feature in Azure Cognitive Search, used to extract text from images, blobs, and other unstructured data sources - enriching the content to make it more searchable in an Azure Cognitive Search index.
 Extraction and enrichment are implemented through cognitive skills attached to an indexing pipeline.
 AI enrichments are supported in the following ways:
 Natural language processing skills include entity recognition, language detection, key phrase extraction, text manipulation, and sentiment detection.
 With these skills, unstructured text can assume new forms, mapped as searchable and filterable fields in an index.

 Image processing skills include Optical Character Recognition (OCR) and identification of visual features, such as facial detection, image interpretation, image recognition (famous people and landmarks) or attributes like colors or image orientation.
-You can create text-representations of image content, searchable using all the query capabilities of Azure Search.
+You can create text-representations of image content, searchable using all the query capabilities of Azure Cognitive Search.

 In addition to the out of the box pre built Azure Cognitive skills you can further enrich the index ingestion pipeline by building your own custom skills in form of custom Web APIs.

-### Azure Search indexer:
+### Azure Cognitive Search indexer:

-An [indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview) in Azure Search is a crawler that extracts searchable data and metadata from an external Azure data source and populates an index based on field-to-field mappings between the index and your data source.
+An [indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview) in Azure Cognitive Search is a crawler that extracts searchable data and metadata from an external Azure data source and populates an index based on field-to-field mappings between the index and your data source.
 This approach is sometimes referred to as a 'pull model' because the service pulls data in without you having to write any code that adds data to an index.

 # SharePoint Online Document Library Connector
-Azure Search Indexers are based on data source types or platforms, with individual indexers for:
+Azure Cognitive Search Indexers are based on data source types or platforms, with individual indexers for:
 - **SQL Server on Azure**
 - **Cosmos DB**
 - **Azure Table Storage and Blob Storage**

-At the moment there is no out of the box Azure Search indexer for SharePoint Online content; hence the reason why we are publishing this project.
+At the moment there is no out of the box Azure Cognitive Search indexer for SharePoint Online content; hence the reason why we are publishing this project.

 ## High Level Architecture Overview